West African leaders due in Guinea to assess situation after coup | Law-Order

 West African leaders due in Guinea to assess situation after coup

-A delegation of West African leaders was due in Guinea on Thursday to assess the situation following a military coup that ousted President Alpha Conde and raised fears of a to backslide towards military rule in the region.
-An elite army unit led by Mamady Doumbouya, a former French legionnaire officer, snatched power on Sunday and promised a new start in the West African country where many had grown weary of Conde's authoritarian rule.
+A delegation of West African leaders was due in Guinea on Friday to assess the situation following a military coup that ousted President Alpha Conde and raised fears of a backslide towards military rule in the region.
+An elite army unit led by Mamady Doumbouya, a former French legionnaire officer, snatched power on Sunday and promised a new start in the West African country, where many had grown weary of Conde's authoritarian rule.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)